jedota/Semi-Auto-Transfer-PS600/README.md

 # The following steps must be followed:

 ### Step 1) Select 50 colour images and create a pdf.

-## Step 2) Print and Scan this pdf in a glossy paper with 600 or 300 dpi.
+### Step 2) Print and scan this pdf on glossy paper with 600 or 300 dpi.
 This new image includes the artefact from print and scan.

-## Step 3) Segment each colour image from the scanned file.
+### Step 3) Segment each colour image from the scanned file.

-## Step 4) In order to isolate the texture
+### Step 4) In order to isolate the texture.

-## Step 5) Translating the base images with the desired textures
+### Step 5) Translating the base images with the desired textures.

 To transform your images use the "translate_all_textures_NC.py" from this repository.

 It is very important to specify the paths to the textures you want to use, for that we are going to use a cfg.json in which we will specify our textures and their path.